Social Security Disability or SSI for Degenerative or Hereditary Neurologic Disorders

-Individuals may be eligible for Social Security Disability or Supplemental Security Income (SSI) benefits for hereditary or degenerative neurological disorders.
-Affected people may qualify under the Listing 11.17 of Part 404, Subpart P, Appendix 1 or under Step Five of the sequential decision making process because of their reduced Residual Functional Capacity resulting from the neurological disorder.
+individuals may be eligible for Social Security Disability or Supplemental Security Income (SSI) benefits for hereditary or degenerative neurological disorders.
+Affected people may qualify under Listing 11.17 of Part 404, Subpart P, Appendix 1 or under Step Five of the sequential decision-making process because of their reduced Residual Functional Capacity resulting from the neurological disorder.

 Listing 11.17 reads as follows:

-Degenerative disease not listed elsewhere, such as Huntington’s chorea, Friedreich’s ataxia, and spino-cerebellar degeneration.
+Degenerative diseases not listed elsewhere, such as Huntington’s chorea, Friedreich’s ataxia, and spino-cerebellar degeneration.
 With:

 A. Disorganization of motor function as described in 11.04B (11.04B Significant and persistent disorganization of motor function in two extremities, resulting in sustained disturbance of gross and dexterous movements, or gait and station (see 11.00C)); or